getodk/docs/projecting-collect.rst

 Projecting ODK Collect onto another screen
 ********************************************

-This guide helps the users to project ODK collect onto screen.
+This guide helps the users to project ODK collect onto a screen.
 There are various methods available to do this, some of the methods are discussed below:

 .. _using-vysor:

 Using Vysor
 --------------

-Vysor is an extension for the Google Chrome browser that connects to an app on your smartphone.This extension enables you to control your phone from your PC or Mac using the mouse/trackpad and keyboard.
+Vysor is an extension for the Google Chrome browser that connects to an app on your smartphone.
+This extension enables you to control your phone from your PC or Mac using the mouse/trackpad and keyboard.

 Before proceeding further make sure USB Debugging mode is enabled: